Combine Northern Spain and Portugal by rail, experiencing the history and gastronomy of Galicia and Porto, with the viticulture of the Douro Valley

 Porto to Douro Valley

 After breakfast take the train into the Douro Valley wine-region and travel on one of the worlds most scenic rail routes – a wonderfully scenic way to reach to your historic accommodation in Pinhão.
 In the Heart of Douro Valley's Demarcated Wine Region, considered World Heritage by UNESCO, you will find the The Vintage House - a 5 star luxury hotel overlooking the Douro river, with balcony views to take in the unique landscape before you.
-This is the perfect base from which to explore the surrounding Port wine estate on foot, or by traditional Rabelo boat to nearby boutique wineries.
+This is the perfect base from which to explore the surrounding Port wine estate on foot, and enjoy a traditional Rabelo boat cruise.

-Stay: The Vintage House Hotel, Pinhao, Douro Valley (Deluxe)
+Stay: The Vintage House Hotel, Pinhao, Douro Valley (Superior)

 Douro Valley to UK